kostasdak/go-arp-scan-sniff/README.md

 ```
 ***

-* Scan network and get all MAC from active devices that they start with b4:7c:9c (Amazon Technologies Inc.)
+* Scan network and get all MAC addresses from active devices that they start with b4:7c:9c (Amazon Technologies Inc.)

 ```shell
 ./arpscansniff.exe -mac b4:7c:9c